NeuroTypicalCure/de-jargon/README.md

 how to use:
 `npm start`
-`firefox ./dist/index.html` (replace firefox with your browser) Then paste whatever text in the textarea and wait.
+`firefox ./dist/index.html` (replace firefox with your browser) Then paste whatever text in the textarea, PRESS ENTER and wait.

 learned/reinforced:
  - working with strings, regex